liuweibupt/DLAFNet/README.md

 ## Data

 The original data is available from [2018 IEEE GRSS Data Fusion Challenge – Fusion of Multispectral LiDAR and Hyperspectral Data | Hyperspectral Image Analysis Lab (uh.edu)](https://hyperspectral.ee.uh.edu/?page_id=1075).
-The processed 2D GRSS data can be fouond in [here](https://pan.baidu.com/s/1scYaRvgtW1fGXzZaG2aGyg?pwd=cwpo )(password for BaiduNetdisk: cwpo)
+The processed 2D GRSS18 data can be fouond in [here](https://pan.baidu.com/s/1scYaRvgtW1fGXzZaG2aGyg?pwd=cwpo )(password for BaiduNetdisk: cwpo)

 You can download the transformed data and put it under your path, and change the path of the dataset in the dataset configuration file `DLAFNetCode\DLAFNet\configs\_base_\datasets\GRSS18_5.py` to the path you have set yourself.